Longhouses of the Indigenous peoples of North America: Haudenosaunee and the other East Coast longhouses

 Doors were constructed at both ends and were covered with an animal hide to preserve interior warmth.
 Especially long longhouses had doors in the sidewalls as well.
 Longhouses featured fireplaces in the center for warmth.
 Holes were made above the hearth to let out smoke, but such smoke holes also let in rain and snow.
 Ventilation openings, later singly dubbed as a smoke pipe, were positioned at intervals, possibly totalling five to six along the roofing of the longhouse.
 Missionaries who visited these longhouses often wrote about their dark interiors.

 On average a typical longhouse was about 80 by 18 by 18 ft and was meant to house up to twenty or more families, most of whom were matrilineally related.
 The people had a matrilineal kinship system, with property and inheritance passed through the maternal line.
 Children were born into the mother's clan.

 Protective palisades were built around the dwellings; these stood 14 to 16 ft high, keeping the longhouse village safe.

-Tribes or ethnic groups in northeast North America, south and east of Lake Ontario and Lake Erie, which had traditions of building longhouses include the Five Nations of the Iroquois Confederacy (Haudenosaunee): Seneca, Cayuga, Onondaga, Oneida and Mohawk.
-The Wyandot (also called Huron) and Erie people, both Iroquoian peoples, also built longhouses, as did the Algonquian peoples, such as the Lenni Lenape, who lived from western New England in Connecticut, in New Jersey along the lower Hudson River and along the Delaware River and both sides of the Delaware Bay.
-The Pamunkey of the Algonquian-speaking Powhatan Confederacy in Virginia also built longhouses.
+Tribes or ethnic groups in northeast North America, south and east of Lake Ontario and Lake Erie, which had traditions of building longhouses include the Five Nations of the Haudenosaunee Confederacy: Seneca, Cayuga, Onondaga, Oneida and Mohawk.
+The Wendat and Wyandot (also called Huron) and Erie people, all Iroquoian peoples, also built longhouses, as did the Algonquian peoples, such as the Lenni Lenape, who lived from western New England in Connecticut, in New Jersey along the lower Hudson River and along the Delaware River and both sides of the Delaware Bay.
+The Pamunkey of the Algonquian-speaking Powhatan Confederacy in Virginia also built longhouses, known as yehakins.

 Although the Shawnee were not known to build longhouses, colonist Christopher Gist describes how, during his visit to Lower Shawneetown in January 1751, he and Andrew Montour addressed a meeting of village leaders in a "Kind of State-House of about 90 Feet [] long, with a light Cover of Bark in which they hold their Councils."